Alan Frew: Early life

-Born 8 November 1956 in Coatbridge, Scotland, Frew moved to Newmarket, Ontario at age 16 with his family.
+Born 8 November 1956, in Coatbridge, Scotland, Frew moved to Newmarket, Ontario, at age 16 with his family.

 Musical career

 In 1983, Frew and others formed Glass Tiger.
 In 1986, the band released its first album, The Thin Red Line.
 Two of its songs, "Don't Forget Me (When I'm Gone)" and "Someday", reached the Top 10 in the U.S. charts.
 The Thin Red Line went quadruple platinum in Canada and gold in the United States.
 Glass Tiger was nominated for a Grammy Award for Best New Artist in 1987 and has won five Canadian Juno Awards.

 Frew and Stephan Moccio co-wrote "I Believe", which "became the theme song for Canada's Olympic Broadcast Consortium for the 2010 Winter Games in Vancouver" and "Free to Be", which is used by the Toronto Maple Leafs as their theme song.

 Frew portrayed the character Ewan McCauley in the 2010 Canadian comedy film GravyTrain.

+In 2025, amid the controversy around Donald Trump's trade war against Canada, Frew released the solo single "Canada's Song (Free to Be Strong and Free)".
+He performed the song at concerts on Glass Tiger's This Island Earth tour, and on the This Hour Has 22 Minutes election special.